How to check if GTM is tracking

 https://www.googletagmanager.com/gtm.js?id=GTM-XXXXXXX. - If you see this entry (as shown in the image below), it confirms that GTM is successfully active on your site.

-STEP 2: Check Tag Coverage in GTM Admin
+Method 2: Check Tag Coverage in GTM Admin

 After confirming the script is live, you need to verify that GTM is correctly processing pages via the Trakpilot app's integration.